lifebit-ai/dynamic-resource-allocation-nf/README.md

-# Staging via channels required scripts
+# Dynamic resource allocation

-Example pipeline showcasing how scripts from the repo can be passed via channels
+Example pipeline showcasing how the resources can be dynamically allocated based on

+**i)** input file size
+**ii)** insufficient memory related errorStrategy